 The Next Step

-Counselling and Parenting Support offers a place where you can feel seen, heard and understood.
 No parenting issue is too small (or too big) to bring to your sessions.
-Where necessary, I can also offer individual counselling for older children, I find that most problems can be resolved through supporting parents.
+While I also offer individual counselling for older children, I find that most problems can be resolved through supporting parents.